 WHERE TO STAY IN USAQUÉN

 Heading closer to the center of Bogotá is the Parque 93 neighborhood.
 If you’re wanting to stay somewhere safe, quiet, modern, and polished this might be the spot for you.
-There are plenty of restaurants to visit in this neighborhood but the overall feel tends to be a bit commercial.
+There are plenty of restaurants and bars to visit in this neighborhood like Vista Corona, Black Bear, and Cocina Abierta.
 The location is great though because you’re just a 5 minute Uber ride away from the Zona Rosa entertainment area when you want a little more action.
-There are some really nice hotels in this neighborhood like the hip Click Clack Hotel ($$$), BH Parque 93 ($$), and Selina Parque 93 ($).
+There are some really nice hotels in this neighborhood like the hip Click Clack Hotel ($$$), Salvio ($$$), and Selina Parque 93 ($).